wp-plugins/invisible-optin/readme.txt

 3. Copy your the Custom Audience Re-Targeting Code Provided by Facebook here.
 4. Save the Settings.

-You can also See the Installation Video on http://TheInvisibleOptin.com/Installation

 == Frequently Asked Questions ==